 by Edwin X Berry, Ph.D., Physics

-October 11, 2019: I posted the first draft of this climate paper for your comments.
+October 11, 2019: I posted the first draft of this paper for your comments.

-November 7, 2019: I finished all updates and improvements.
+November 7, 2019: I updated this post.
 Thank you all for your comments.

 Copyright (c) 2019 by Edwin X Berry